-- Resident Advisors are expected to stay late and come back early during breaks (Thanksgiving, Winter, and Spring) in order to assist with the opening and closing of the halls.
-Resident Advisors will remain in the hall and assist with closing until noon on (Sunday, May 5, 2013).
+- Resident Advisors are expected to stay late and come back early during Breaks (Thanksgiving, Winter, and Spring) in order to assist with the opening and closing of the halls.
+Resident Advisors will remain in the hall and assist with closing until 2:00PM on (Sunday, May 11, 2014).
 Resident Advisors should not make travel plans without consulting with their supervisor first.
-If the decision is made to keep residence halls open over break periods, Resident Advisors will be assigned days to cover the hall and will not be able to be away during the entire break period.
+If the decision is made to keep residence halls open over Break periods, Resident Advisors will be assigned days to cover the hall and will not be able to be away during the entire Break period.

 Expectation Five: Duty and Time Away

 - Complete all assigned duty responsibilities (including confrontation and timely reporting), as outlined in the RA Handbook and by the Hall Director.